 Screen Bottom Board

-Drone comb is exactly what it sounds like.
-Honeycomb that is sized for drones.
-When a queen approaches an empty cell she first measures the cell with her front legs.
+“Drone comb” is exactly what it sounds like: honeycomb that’s sized for drones.
+When a queen approaches an empty cell, she first measures the cell with her front legs.
 The depth of the cell signals her to lay the type of egg needed.
 The deeper drone cells prompt her to lay an unfertilized egg.
-Varroa mites are attracted to drone cells because their eggs take longer to incubate and the mite can lay more eggs.
+Varroa mites are attracted to drone cells, because their eggs take longer to incubate, so the mites can lay more eggs.